Making your social media content accessible to the visually impaired

 - Alt Text: 125 characters

-- Alt text: There is a dog in the middle of the road.
+- Alt text: There is a happy black dog in the middle of a country road.

 - Image Description: 240/280 characters